solo-io/gloo/docs/content/guides/security/waf/_index.md

         # Deny requests which are container the header value user-agent:scammer
         SecRule REQUEST_HEADERS:User-Agent "scammer" "deny,status:403,id:107,phase:1,msg:'blocked scammer'"
 ```
-This tutorial will not do a deep dive on the rules as there is already plenty of information available, further documentation on the rules can be found [here](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v2.x)).
+This tutorial will not do a deep dive on the rules; further documentation on the these can be found [here](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v2.x)).
 The purpose instead will be to understand how to apply the rules into new and existing Gloo Edge configs.

-As stated earlier, the above rule is very simple.
+The above rule is very simple.
 It does only two things:

-1. It enables the rules engine.
-This step is important, by default the rules engine is off, so it must be explicitally turned on.
-It can also be set to `DetectionOnly`, which runs the rules but does not perform any obtrusive actions.
+1. Enables the rules engine.
+This step is important; by default the rules engine is off, so it must be explicitly turned on.
+It can also be set to `DetectionOnly` which runs the rules but does not perform any obtrusive actions.
-2. It creates a rule which inspects the request header `"user-agent"`.
-If that specific header equals the value `"scammer"` then the request will be denied and return a `403` status.
+2. Creates a rule which inspects the request header `"user-agent"`.
+If the value of that header equals `"scammer"`, then the request will be denied and a `403` status will be returned.

-This is a very basic example of the capabilities of the ModSecurity rules engine but useful in how it demonstrates its implementation in Enterprise Gloo Edge.
+This very basic example of the capabilities of the ModSecurity rules engine demonstrates its implementation in Enterprise Gloo Edge.

 The following sections will explain how to enable this rule on the gateway level as well as on the virtual service level.

-The following tutorials assume basic knowledge of Gloo Edge and its routing capabilities, as well a kubernetes cluster running Gloo Edge Enterprise edition and the [petstore example]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}).
+The following tutorials assume basic knowledge of Gloo Edge and its routing capabilities.
+A Kubernetes cluster running Gloo Edge Enterprise edition and the [petstore example]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}) is also required.

 #### Http Gateway